WGUNDERWOOD/tex-fmt/ctan/README.md

 ## Description

-This package provides the `tex-fmt` command-line tool for formatting LaTeX source files.
+This package provides the `tex-fmt` command line tool for formatting LaTeX source files.
 It implements indentation and line wrapping rules which are aware of TeX and LaTeX syntax, including comments and various environments.